 December 2015 marked the tenth year of Francisco Salazar’s tenure as President Commissioner of CRE.
 Salazar completed his second five-year term in the regulatory organ, therefore he had to leave the position.
 CRE was left without a President Commissioner in January 1, 2016, which created quite some uncertainty and turmoil in the energy industry.
 For […]Continue Reading →

-In an excerpt from his exclusive interview with Mexico Energy & Sustainability Review 2016/17, Luis Montgomery, Director General/CEO of ACCESGAS, shares his company’s experience with the Energy Reform and the right of way permits, as well as his views on the future of natural gas usage in Mexico.
+In an excerpt from his exclusive interview with Mexico Energy & Sustainability Review 2016/17, Alberto Cuter, General Manager Latin America of Jinko Solar, shares his views about the presence and expectations of Jinko Solar in Mexico.

-Q: How does ACCESGAS plan to […]Continue Reading →
+Q: Why did you decide to make […]Continue Reading →